Endrit-Selita/Git/Git Best Practices.md

 Always `git pull` first to avoid conflicts.

 - Why?
-Someone rlse pushed before you and you alway pull to make sure you are in syn before pushing.
+Someone else pushed before you and you alway pull to make sure you are in syn before pushing.

 Do `git pull --rebase` before you start work to keep things clean.